 The Met Office has issued a thunderstorm warning for the north-east.

-The forecaster said scattered heavy showers, thunderstorms and torrential downpours are expected to cause some transport disruption and flooding.
+The forecaster said some places are likely to see severe thunderstorms, and scattered heavy showers are expected to cause some transport disruption and flooding.

-The warning will come into effect at noon today, and remain in place until 11.59pm.
+The warning will come into effect at midnight on Monday and will remain in place until 23.59 on Tuesday.

 A statement from the Met Office said: “Areas of thunderstorms are increasingly likely to develop over the south of the UK or nearby continent late in the weekend or early next week, and will generally track north or north-westwards, potentially affecting all parts of the UK at some points during this period.